USS Wasp (CV-7): Neutrality patrols

-World War II

 Atlantic Fleet

 Naval authorities felt considerable anxiety that French warships in the Caribbean and West Indies were prepared to make a breakout and attempt to get back to France.
 Accordingly, Wasp, the light cruiser Brooklyn, and the destroyers Sterett and Wilson, departed Grassy Bay and headed for Martinique.
 Faulty intelligence gave American authorities in Washington the impression that the Vichy French armed merchant cruiser Barfleur had gotten underway for sea.
 The French were accordingly warned that the auxiliary cruiser would be sunk or captured unless she returned to port and resumed her internment.
 As it turned out, Barfleur had not departed after all, but had remained in harbor.
 The tense situation at Martinique eventually dissipated, and the crisis abated.

-With tensions in the West Indies lessened considerably, Wasp departed Grassy Bay and headed for Hampton Roads three days before Christmas, in company with Long Island, and escorted by the destroyers Stack and Sterett.
-Two days later, the carrier moored at the Norfolk Navy Yard to commence an overhaul that would last into 1942.
+With tensions in the West Indies lessened considerably, Wasp departed Grassy Bay and headed for Hampton Roads in company with Long Island, and escorted by the destroyers Stack and Sterett. and moored at the Norfolk Navy Yard to commence an overhaul that would last into the start of 1942.

 After departing Norfolk on 14 January 1942, Wasp headed north and touched at NS Argentia, Newfoundland, and Casco Bay, Maine.
 On 16 March, as part of Task Group 22.6 (TG 22.6), she headed back toward Norfolk.
 During the morning watch the next day, visibility lessened considerably; and, at 06:50, Wasp's bow plunged into Stack's starboard side, punching a hole and completely flooding the destroyer's number one fireroom.
 Stack was detached and proceeded to the Philadelphia Navy Yard, where her damage was repaired.